-Good or bad, she’ll talk about her journey on SM, post selfies and comments that will either make you look good or bad.
-That’s where you must be to do damage control and address problems as they arise.
-Raw client feedback can be hugely valuable.
+Good or bad, they’ll discuss their experience of your brand on social media, they will post selfies and comments that will either make you look good or bad.
+That’s where you must be to do damage control and address problems as they arise whether you use online messaging or a chatbot service.

-A happy traveller will return to the scene of the adventure and bring their friends.
+A happy traveller will return to the scene of the adventure and bring their friends along.

-This completes the journey with yourself present at each stage.
-Investing in the travel buyer journey becomes an investment in your clients, their expectations and desires, their practical concerns and the memories they hope to take from the experience.
-After all you’re more than a product supplier – you’re travel companion, trusted guide and magician.
-SUP
+This completes the buyer journey with your brand present at each stage.
+It’s an investment in your clients, their expectations and desires, their practical concerns and the memories they hope to take from the experience.
+You are more than a product supplier: you’re companion, trusted guide and granter of travel wishes.

 Your email address will not be published.
 Required fields are marked *